paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 113

-**Texto original:**
-A company uses 50 TB of data for reporting.
-The company wants to move this data from on premises to AWS.
-A custom application in the company’s data center runs a weekly data transformation job.
-The company plans to pause the application until the data transfer is complete and needs to begin the transfer process as soon as possible.
-The data center does not have any available network bandwidth for additional workloads.
-A solutions architect must transfer the data and must configure the transformation job to continue to run in the AWS Cloud.
-Which solution will meet these requirements with the LEAST operational overhead?

-**Tradução:**
 Uma empresa usa 50 TB de dados para relatórios.
 A empresa deseja mover esses dados de seu local para a AWS.
 Uma aplicação personalizada no data center da empresa executa um trabalho de transformação de dados semanal.
 A empresa planeja pausar a aplicação até que a transferência de dados seja concluída e precisa iniciar o processo de transferência o mais rápido possível.
 O data center não tem largura de banda de rede disponível para cargas de trabalho adicionais.
 Um arquiteto de soluções deve transferir os dados e deve configurar o trabalho de transformação para continuar a ser executado na AWS Cloud.
 Qual solução atenderá a esses requisitos com o MENOR overhead operacional?